forestgrape/coronavirus/index.md

 *  [Van der Hoek et al.](#vanderhoek2012) observed that some serum conversions against one coronaviruses are not followed by serum conversion against another coronavirus as follows:
     - OC43 -protects-> HKU1 (only unidirectional, both OC43 and HKU1 are betacoronaviruses)
     - NL63 -protects-> 229E (only unidirectional)
-* [Han et al](#han) showed that calves innoculated with HECV-4408get cross-protective immunity against BCoV DB2.
-HECV-4408 is a BCoV strain that has been observed to cause [diarrhea in humans](#human-bcov-infections)
+* [Han et al](#han) showed that calves innoculated with HECV-4408 get immune protection against the BCoV strain DB2.
+HECV-4408 is a BCoV strain that has been observed to cause [diarrhea in humans](#human-bcov-infections).

 <p id="ideas"> -------</p>